mohsen-imani/Congestion-Aware-Routing-in-Tor/README.md

 - **CAR-tor-0.2.4.20** is the implementation on the Tor 0.2.4.20

 # Setting
-The CAR drops the congestions and stops using them.
-The threshold to detect the congested circuits can be control through this option in *torrc* file.
+The CAR drops the congested circuits and stops using them.
+The threshold to detect the congested circuits can be control through the following option in *torrc* file.
 - CUTOFF: this option controls the threshold for pruning the circuits.
-The default value is 600 mseconds which means circuits their median congestion time is more than 600 mseconds will be used.
+The default value is 600 mseconds which means circuits their median congestion time is greater than 600 mseconds will be used.

 # References:
 - Wacek, C., Tan, H., Bauer, K., and Sherr, M. An empirical evaluation of relay selection in Tor.
 In NDSS (February 2013).